pebbe/tokenize/README.md

      version https://git-lfs.github.com/spec/v1
                   ^

-... run this command, and try again: `git lfs install`
+... run this command: `git lfs install`

 If you get an error like this: